 Secondary COMMUNICATION TO FAMILIES Grade Reporting The District shall report all grades to parents as numerical grades.
 Required Communication Teachers shall send written notice to parents of a student's performance in each class or subject per grading period [EIA (LOCAL)].
 Parent Conference Secondary teachers shall communicate regularly available conference times to parents/guardians of enrolled students.
 Conferences may be requested by the teacher or parent as needed.
-Progress Reports The District will continue the distribution of electronically-generated progress reports for Grades 1-12.
+Progress Reports The District will continue the distribution of electronically generated progress reports for Grades 1-12.
 These are to be sent home to the parents of students who are borderline passing (70-74) and/or failing (below 70).
 Reports will be sent by the Wednesday following the first three weeks of each grading period (Abilene ISD Administration Policy).
-Report Cards - 1.
-Grading Period averages as well as individual course grades taken during each grading period are available for viewing at all times in the TEAMS Mobile app. - 2.
-A computer generated report card will be mailed to each student's home address at the conclusion of each grading period and should be returned within three (3) days bearing the parent's signature. - 3.
+Report Cards - Grading Period averages as well as individual course grades taken during each grading period are available for viewing at all times in the "Frontline ERP SIS" mobile app, and the Parent Self-Serve Portal on the Abilene ISD website. - 2.
+A computer generated report card will be mailed to each student's home address at the conclusion of each grading period. - 3.
 Documentation of timely teacher-parent contact(s) and instructional intervention(s) must be available when a student earns a grading period average lower than 70.